jnozzi/cocoadev.com/markdown/AudioExtractionBuffering.md

 If you're concerned about performance vs. accuracy, why not start at both ends and perform M averages?
 I could see this being done as a weighted average that would have efficiency around O(M^2) for M = f(N) | O(f) < O(N).

 ----
 3MB of raw float-based audio is not a lot; for stereo 44.1kHz data it's about nine seconds.
 You're outrunning playback by a factor of about a thousand, and it's pretty easy to come up with audio files which will result in a significant delay.
 (I have seen people edit 60-hour audio files, prepare for the worst.)
 In addition, apps often do more complicated things with the data, such as computing min/max values and RMS averages, which may slow it down more.
-But still, General/OptimizeLater, and add support for incremental waveform display if the delay is unacceptable rather than trying tricks like a small stride.
+But still, OptimizeLater, and add support for incremental waveform display if the delay is unacceptable rather than trying tricks like a small stride.
 My uninformed guess is that this technique is going to be primarily constrained by memory bandwidth, and small strides won't help out at all with that.

 ----
 So what *is* the solution for the original problem?
 Allocating a huge float buffer for an hour-long media clip at 44.1kHz is - hands down - the bottleneck, not the extraction itself.
-In a previous post, someone said General/OptimizeLater and the OP said, "it *is* later."
+In a previous post, someone said OptimizeLater and the OP said, "it *is* later."
 I'm in exactly this position.
 As I said, I have a working solution, it's just unusably slow for the average media clip this app is likely to handle.
-It's time to General/OptimizeNow ...
+It's time to OptimizeNow ...

 ----
-Something like a mipmap in General/OpenGL should allow you to do most of the calculation just one time, then allow for quick rendering once it's been calculated.
+Something like a mipmap in OpenGL should allow you to do most of the calculation just one time, then allow for quick rendering once it's been calculated.

 ----
 With respect, that seems like swatting a fly with an ICBM.
 Averaging (or peaking if that's indeed the better approach) the samples at (total-samples / view-width) at a time and storing only those averaged (downsampled, thanks GC) floats in memory seems like a perfectly reasonable approach and I haven't really seen anything that has convinced me that's a bad path.
 Of course, I may be misunderstanding what I'm reading above, and if so, please clarify.
 The time-sink, after using the profiling tools, is allocating several million floats to hold all the samples in memory.
 IMO, that's completely unnecessary when I'm only ever going to be drawing, say, 400 lines unless the window is resized, at which point a new extraction / downsampling would take place when the resize is complete.
 All I'm interested in is a way to hold the bare minimum in memory that I need to plot a reasonable waveform.
 Believe me, in a 400-pixel-wide, non-zoomable view, an hours worth of audio isn't going to look exact anyway. ;-) That's **perfectly okay**.
 Consider iMovie's audio tracks and their waveforms, but non-zoomable.
 That's all I need.